FreedomBox: Hardware neutrality

 FreedomBox is designed to be hardware neutral: Its developers aim for it to be installable on almost any computer hardware.
 One of the benefits of being a Debian Pure Blend is that FreedomBox inherits the diverse hardware compatibility of Debian.

 As of April 2019, FreedomBox is packaged in custom operating system images for 11 single-board computers.
 The hardware currently put forward for use with the FreedomBox software is explained on the Hardware page.
 OSHW designs are preferred, like the Olimex A20 OLinuXino Lime 2 or the BeagleBone Black.
 Closed-source boards like the DreamPlug, Cubietruck and the Raspberry Pi are possible options, while more are on the way.
 There is also a VirtualBox image.
 FreedomBox can additionally be installed over a clean Debian installation.

 Commercial product

 On April 22, 2019, the FreedomBox Foundation announced plans to sell a home server kit called a "FreedomBox" as a commercial product.
-Production and sales were managed by hardware company Olimex.
+Production and sales were managed by the hardware company Olimex.
 The product is designed to make it easier for laypeople to host their own servers.